the-basket-group/nigerian-datasets-be/DEPLOYMENT_SETUP.md

 ## Environment Differences

 **Production Environment:**

 - Used by main branch deployments
 - `DEBUG=false`
 - Production database credentials

 **Dev Environment:**

 - Used by PR preview deployments
 - `DEBUG=true`
 - Development/staging database credentials

 ## Adding New Environment Variables

-When you add new environment variables to your project:
+When you add the environment variables to your project:

 1. Add them to the `env:` section in `.github/workflows/deploy.yml`
 2. Add the variable name to the `for var in ...` loop